 If you are concerned about your child’s mouth breathing, first speak to their doctor or dentist.
-Ask them to check whether your child’s adenoids appear enlarged, and if they recommend a referral to an otolaryngologist (i.e. an ear, nose and throat doctor), or an allergy specialist for an objective evaluation.
+Ask them to check whether your child’s adenoids appear enlarged, and if they recommend a referral to an otolaryngologist (i.e. an ear, nose and throat doctor – Healthy Matters has a good list HERE), or an allergy specialist for an objective evaluation.

 Once airway issues are resolved, children and adults will often continue to breathe through their mouths as this has become habitual for them.
 They would likely benefit from Orofacial Myofunctional Therapy to correct the habit, which a Speech Pathologist is trained to provide.